StandingPadAnimations/StandingPadAnimations.github.io/content/posts/2023/12/new-years/index.md

 {{< image src="gallary/NY-2023-2024.webp" alt="New year render" position="center" style="border-radius: 8px;" >}}

-But I assume you want to know a bit more on how it's made if you're on the blog post for it (why else would you be here after all?), so here's a breakdown of some of the new things I did for this particular piece.
+One of the fun things about making these every year is trying to outdo last year's version of me, so here's a breakdown of some of the new things I did for this particular piece.

 ## Vivy
 One of the things I've been working on is Vivy: an in-house fork of MCprep with a much improved materials system.
 I've been rambling a bit about it on Mastodon the past couple of months.